 Your Provisioning Profile or Signing Identity Doesn’t Appear in Xcode Menus

-If your provisioning profile still doesn’t appear in the Code Signing Identity build setting menu, choose Don’t Code Sign or a certificate under Automatic Profile Selector from the Code Signing Identity menu.
-The next time you choose the Code Signing Identity menu, your provisioning profile should appear in the menu.
+If your provisioning profile still doesn’t appear in the Code Signing Identity build setting menu, choose Don’t Code Sign or choose a certificate under Automatic Profile Selector from the Code Signing Identity pop-up menu.
+The next time you use the Code Signing Identity pop-up menu, your provisioning profile should appear in the menu.

 Duplicate Signing Identities or Provisioning Profiles Appear in Accounts Preferences